syncfusion-content/winui-docs/winui/Slider/getting-started.md

 ---
 layout: post
-title: Getting Started for Syncfusion WinUI Slider
+title: Getting Started with Syncfusion WinUI Slider
-description: A quick tour to initial users about Syncfusion Slider control for the WinUI platform.
-It provide overview on SfSlider.
+description: A guide to initial users about Syncfusion Slider control in the WinUI platform.
+It provide an overview of SfSlider.
 platform: WinUI
 control: SfSlider
 documentation: ug